SharePoint/PnP-Guidance/articles/portal-data-aggregation.md

 - Avoid its use on high-volume pages
 - Constrain its use to a specific class of content (e.g., Alerts)
-- Define the simplest, most-efficient CAML query possible and subject it to an extensive performance test
+- Define the simplest, most-efficient CAML query possible and verify it's performance
 - Implement indexed columns on the target lists
 - Include row limits on the query
 - Ensure that custom client-side JavaScript controls provide a **Read more** link to redirect users to a low-volume View-All page